 High-quality clinical notes are important to ensure the accurate documentation of the consultation and provide pertinent information for other clinicians.
 Auditing notes helps identify areas of weakness, drives quality improvement and will result in improved patient outcomes.
+All doctors should have their notes audited at least once every three years, either by submitting them to the College (mandated for some), or having them checking by an MD or other appropriate person.

 The following must submit notes to the College for audit: